Graham Phillips (blogger): Sanctions, continued work from Donbas

 "(Mr Phillips) decided to set his face against an overwhelming international consensus, to align himself with Russia's invasion of Ukraine, to travel to the frontline, and to help Russia fight its propaganda war.
 He has not shown any journalistic responsibility or ethics".

 The American Conservative published an article by Peter Hitchens in March 2024, in which Hitchens, supporting Phillips, said the sanctions made him a "prisoner of the [UK] state".

-Phillips has continued reporting from Donbas.
-In 2024, due to a personal vendetta, conspiracy theorist John Dougan published a fake website making unsubstantiated claims of sexual impropriety against Phillips.
-In October 2024, in Russian-occupied Donbas territory, Phillips was granted political asylum by Russia, stating in Russian, that “Above all I am a British person.
+In 2024, due to a personal vendetta, American conspiracy theorist John Dougan published a fake website making unsubstantiated claims of sexual impropriety against Phillips.
+In October 2024, in Russian-occupied Donbas territory where Phillips continued reporting from and living, he was granted political asylum by Russia, stating in Russian, that “Above all I am a British person.
 It is just that my country has decided to make my life a living hell because I showed - and show - the truth about Donbas.”.
 In April 2025, the UK imposed further sanctions on Phillips.
-In October 2025 Phillips threated to physically assault a Donetsk TikToker for accidentally filming a Russian military installation, which was then destroyed, along with a Donetsk supermarket, by a Ukrainian military strike.
+In June 2025, Phillips was added to a list of 'Kremlin mouthpieces' by the Center for Countering Disinformation of the National Security and Defense Council of Ukraine.
+In October 2025 Phillips threatened to physically assault a Donetsk TikToker for accidentally filming a Russian military installation, which was then destroyed, along with a Donetsk supermarket, by a Ukrainian military strike.

-In November 2025 it was reported that the Metropolitan Police were investigating Phillips for war crimes related to a video report of his from 2022 which featured pigs devouring the remains of dead Ukrainian soldiers, and Phillips' quips while this was happening.
-Phillips said he was innocent of war crimes, and had not been contacted by the police.
+In November 2025 it was reported that in 2022 the Metropolitan Police had launched a war crimes investigation relating to multiple alleged breaches by Phillips of the Geneva Conventions, including during his interview with Aiden Aslin.
+The most widely reported allegation concerned a video report from 2022 which featured pigs devouring the remains of dead Ukrainian soldiers and Phillips' quips while this was happening, which was said to violate international law protections for the dignity of the dead.
+Phillips responded by saying "Why should I have intervened in that incident with the pigs?...
+I could say it was pigs eating pigs, but that would be an insult to the pigs".
+He said he had not been contacted by the police.
+In December 2025 the BBC released a 4-part podcast about Phillips and Aslin, called Two Nottingham Lads.